double-speak/doublespeak.github.io/_poems_2021/maybe-its-clarity.md

 transtitle: Three Poems
 author: Filippo Vignali
 translator: Giulia Rupi and John Sherer
-transpoem: |-
-  Maybe it’s clarity, or the power to make the light shining through it beautiful, even when it’s scarce.
-  The first quality
-  that would come to mind when defining a crystal is not fragility.
-  And so we speak of courage, sensitivity, prudence when giving in to the world with few filters, knowing that the creek digs its bed and leaves its debris only when it flows far from the land of the indifferent.
-  Innocence can be built,
-  polished to a crystal’s purity;
-  it can be young or old
-  as long as enough venom has been tasted.

-  Can we keep quiet
-  and listen in to our bodies?
-  They speak of symmetries, dovetails ships finding the coast again silent correspondences intertwining breaths redness clotted on the face for warmth given and received.
-  The wisdom of bodies is a mystery we should give in to with confidence: how a hug props us up a caress heals us how our tides are moved by the half-moon of a true smile.

-  I see my father crying,
-  melting under that rain.
-  Bastions falling
-  bombs imploding
-  in my playroom.
-  I see him drenched
-  gleaming with a force
-  grown silent inside
-  in a warlike wait.
-  I see him as a plastic
-  monument to the prudence
-  of not splitting apart and taking back sentences so as to let out something more polite but less true.
 poem: |
   Forse la trasparenza o la capacità di rendere bella la luce che lo attraversa anche quando è scarsa.